-This report describes the evaluation and selection process, based on public feedback and internal review, of the third-round candidates.
+This report describes the evaluation and selection process of the NIST Post-Quantum Cryptography Standardization process third-round candidates based on public feedback and internal review.
 The report summarizes each of the 15 third-round candidate algorithms and identifies those selected for standardization, as well as those that will continue to be evaluated in a fourth round of analysis.
 The public-key encryption and key-establishment algorithm that will be standardized is CRYSTALS-KYBER.
 The digital signatures that will be standardized are CRYSTALS-Dilithium, FALCON, and SPHINCS+.
 While there are multiple signature algorithms selected, NIST recommends CRYSTALS-Dilithium as the primary algorithm to be implemented.
 In addition, four of the alternate key-establishment candidate algorithms will advance to a fourth round of evaluation: BIKE, Classic McEliece, HQC, and SIKE.
 These candidates are still being considered for future standardization.
 NIST will also issue a new Call for Proposals for public-key digital signature algorithms to augment and diversify its signature portfolio.